Media

 Limited Global Reach

 For brands that work internationally, Threads’ privacy concerns might make it much more difficult to reach a user base in Europe.
-And if we see larger adoption of privacy measures in the US, you could even be limited by state?
+And if we see larger adoption of privacy measures in the US, you could even be limited by state!
 One can imagine a situation where messages, ads, or links would need to be tailored to Montana or California specifically, which would be a huge nightmare.
 But for now, you can at least reach your targets in the USA.

 Just Another “Thing” You Have To Think About

 While this finally feels like it could be the true Twitter alternative everyone was looking for, this creates an awkward situation for brands who may not have the bandwidth to keep up with yet another social app.
 Organic growth is still useful, but here’s the pickle: do you ditch Twitter in favor of Threads and take a chance on early adoption?
 Do you keep both and “wait and see?”
 How does your organic strategy change if you are running both Twitter and Threads at the same time?
 If you don’t give someone a unique reason to follow you in a new place and just repost the same content folks could easily find elsewhere, what’s the point?
 (See how Wendy’s and other brands were able to turn their Twitters into a “personality” that felt distinct from the corporate entity).
 In short, if you are a brand with the bandwidth to share genuine, interesting news and perspectives – Threads is indeed “another” platform you need to add to your content calendar.
 A few early tips to beleaguered community managers include posting Threads that are applicable to a broad audience (since new users seem to see a variety of brands’ posts), and remembering that like Twitter/X, posts with images and vertical video take up more space and get more attention.Overall, Threads has shown early signs of success, and with the backing of Meta, stiff competition, and a quick gain of 100M users already, we’re likely to see Zuckerberg double down on Threads.
-It remains to be seen what the advertiser’s role will be here, but that’s where the dollars are after all?
+It remains to be seen what the advertiser’s role will be here, but that’s where the dollars are after all!
 Want to discuss how to leverage Threads for your brand?
 Talk to us.

 Create a reaction